kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 * Alternatively, it is recommended that you use a properly signed certificate and use it instead of self-signed certificates.
 You can generate a free valid cert using http://cert.startcom.org/.
 To verify the validity of your certificate, you can use [SSLShoper's SSL Check Utility](http://www.sslshopper.com/ssl-checker.html).

-Depending on your chosen certificate, you may need to also set the following directives in `in /etc/httpd/conf.d/zzzkaltura.ssl.conf`:
+Depending on your certificate, you may also need to set the following directives in `/etc/httpd/conf.d/zzzkaltura.ssl.conf`:
 ```
 SSLCertificateChainFile
 SSLCACertificateFile